Personal Protective Wear

 - Petroleum products

-Note that respirators and related PPE are to be used in conjunction with other on-site preventative measures to limit exposure to such substances.
+Note that respirators and related personal protective wear are to be used in conjunction with other on-site preventative measures to limit exposure to such substances.
 You should also ensure that your facility has adequate ventilation to keep the indoor air quality as healthy as possible.

 3. Provide Face and Eye Protection